 Every step in the planning process and installation of the sign was reviewed and approved by SWNA Board Members, while Beaver Pond Village Board members worked with Spinnaker USA Management, LLC to approve the use of a small parcel of land to erect the sign.

-Additionally, the group collaborated with Skidmore College Department of Geosciences Professor Amy Frappier and her students Paul Machabee and Simone Rothberg who worked on the sign concept and content, while students Katie Garafalo and Brandon Wilson Radcliffe developed a curriculum and co-taught Ms. Caddell’s fourth grade classes on ecosystems and habitats at Geyser Road Elementary School.
+Additionally, the group collaborated with Skidmore College Department of Geosciences Professor Amy Frappier and her students Paul Machabee and Simone Rothberg who worked on the sign concept and content, while students Katie Garafalo and Brandon Wilson Radcliffe developed a curriculum and co-taught Ms. Caddell’s fourth grade classes on ecosystems, habitats, weathering and erosion at Geyser Road Elementary School.

 Drew Monthie, photographer with Star Flower Studio NY, was another key partner in this project.
 He provided flora, fauna and landscape photography and ecologic consulting for the sign.
 Also involved are SWNA’s corporate good neighbors: Ball Manufacturing, who sponsored roadside cleanup events and donated to SWNA projects annually, and Saratoga Eagle who hosted SWNA meetings where members were updated on the progress and the making of the sign.

 After months of planning, the sign was unveiled in November of 2020.
 It is located within easy walking distance from Geyser Road Elementary school along the Safe Routes to School sidewalk, and is across from the new Geyser Road Trail, that connects the southwest neighborhoods of Saratoga Springs with Saratoga Spa State Park at one end and the Town of Milton at the other.